ga4gh-rnaseq/schema/rnaget.md

 Features of this API include:

-* A matrix representation for expression data to allow for efficient retrieval of large numbers of results
 * Support for a hierarchical data model which provides the option for servers to associate expression data for discovery and retrieval
 * Support for accessing subsets of expression data through slicing operations on the expression matrix and/or query filters to specify features to be included

 Out of the scope of this API are:

 * A means of retrieving primary (raw) read sequence data.
-Expression matrices provide a means to link each included sample to the corresponding input read sequences and servers should implement additional API(s) to allow for search and retrieval of raw reads.
+Input samples are identified in expression output and data servers should implement additional API(s) to allow for search and retrieval of raw reads.
 The [htsget API](https://samtools.github.io/hts-specs/htsget.html) is designed for retrieval of read data.
 * A means of retrieving reference sequences.
-Expression matrices provide a means to link each included sample to the genomic reference used for alignment.
+Each study lists the genomic reference used for alignment.
 Servers should implement additional API(s) to allow for search and retrieval of reference base sequences.
 The [refget API](https://samtools.github.io/hts-specs/refget.html) is designed for retrieval of references sequences.
 * A means of retrieving feature annotation details.
 Expression matrices provide a means to link each mapped feature to the corresponding annotation.
 Servers should implement additional API(s) to allow for search and retrieval of genomic feature annotation details.

 ## OpenAPI Description

-An OpenAPI description of this specification is available and [describes the 1.0.0 version](rnaget.yaml).
+An OpenAPI description of this specification is available and [describes the 1.0.0 version](rnaget-openapi.yaml).
 OpenAPI is a language independent way of describing REST services and is compatible with a number of [third party tools](http://openapi.tools/).

 # Protocol essentials